 David makes a quick exit.
 I relax my hold on Jack’s neck.
 He is bug-eyed, staring up at me.
-Without saying a word, I search his heart for what he’s feeling.
+Without saying a word, I search his heart for what he is feeling.
 The connection is blocked.
 I slap him, over and over.
 Finally he breaks down, crying in despair.
 The tears flow, but no words escape his lips.
 My heart keeps asking him why he has me blocked.
-I’m so frustrated, I continue to slap him.
+I am so frustrated, I continue to slap him.

 “You refuse to let me in.
 Why am I blocked from your heart?
 Why won’t you trust me?”

 In despair, the door to his heart cracks open.
-He needs me to speak because he doesn’t trust the psychic connection.
-His self-esteem is so low that he doesn’t believe he deserves my love and trust.
+He needs me to speak because he does not trust the psychic connection.
+His self-esteem is so low that he does not believe he deserves my love and trust.
 I pull him into a hug and try to make him feel how much I love him.
-All those years of being the ‘November mistake,’ a D&D nerd, my understudy at Shakespeare, failed to build the confidence to embrace his wonderful life.
+All those years of being the ‘November mistake,’ a D&D nerd, my understudy at Shakespeare, have failed to build the confidence to embrace his wonderful life.
 All he has to do is look into my heart to see what I really feel about him.
-He’s too fearful.
-He uses performance to be the person he can’t be in his regular life.
-It’s all pretend, hiding his basic fears.
+He is too fearful.
+He uses performance to be the person he cannot be in his regular life.
+It is all pretend, hiding his basic fears.
 He works so hard at being a straight A student because he got into Harvard on privilege, not his own qualifications.
 The social-climbing at clubs is to get accepted, not because he wants to be like those self-important ninnies.
 All that we have accomplished together is just his attempt to gain my approval.
 All these thoughts remain blocked because he refuses to let me into his heart.